-But you should realize the builder makes money when people upgrade.
+But it would help if you realized the builder makes money when people upgrade.
 So they will often go with cheap options for the base level, and you will have to pay hefty prices to upgrade.

 Here is a list of common upgrades.

-Lot Size: If you are building a house in a neighborhood that is controlled by a builder, they will probably have multiple options where you can build your new home.
+Lot Size: If you are building a house in a neighborhood controlled by a builder, they will probably have multiple options to build your new home.
 Want a larger back yard?
 That is probably going to cost extra.

 Flooring: Unless you are okay with the cheapest carpet available, that won't be durable, it will cost extra to upgrade flooring.
 The larger the house, the higher the cost.
 And upgrading flooring is expensive.